|Program Coordinator||Aaron Hines, (845) 257-2968, email@example.com|

 - Statement of objectives

-- For international students, a Test of English as a Foreign Language (TOEFL) score of 80 on the internet based exam or higher is required prior to admission.
-Candidates with less than a 80 TOEFL score will be admitted to the English as a Second Language (ESL) program.
+- For international students, a Test of English as a Foreign Language (TOEFL) score of 80 on the internet-based exam or higher is required prior to admission.
+Candidates with less than an 80 TOEFL score will be admitted to the English as a Second Language (ESL) program.